getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 - #123 fixed a thing
 ```

-If you want to intentionally link to another issue in this repository, the right way is to use our repo name.
-Ex:
+If you want to intentionally link to another issue in this repository, the right way is to use our repository name:

 ```
 Fixes getsolus/packages#issuenumber